FAQs

 Do I need any special equipment?

-Bring goggles, a towel, a warm change of clothes, a hat, something to stand on (like a mat or flip-flops) and a flask with a warm drink.
+Bring goggles, a towel, warm clothes for after your swim, a hat, something to stand on and a warm drink.

 How should I prepare for my session?